xiaohan2012/xiaohan2012.github.io/_posts/2015-11-02-entity-linking-literature-review.md

 ## Comment

 - Compared to Haffort 2011, this approach is relatively local as we select the entity for each mention independently.
+However, it uses richer set of features and tuned the feature weights by learning from Wikipedia. **Is it possible to combine the global inference from Haffort 2011 and richer features from here?**
 - Why Linker step improves the objective function value,?
 - Similar to Milne 2008, it follows the LG-DA-MD order.
 The improvement is incorporating the entity-entity relationships and more features.